datarockets/career/jobs/sales-account-manager.md

 [![datarockets team](https://github.com/datarockets/career/blob/master/images/photo%20from%20New%20Year%20party.3.jpg)](https://www.instagram.com/datarockets/)

-We are a [Holacracy](https://en.wikipedia.org/wiki/Holacracy)-driven [#remote](https://github.com/datarockets/career#remote) software development company with transparent processes.
+datarockets is a [remote](https://github.com/datarockets/career#remote) software development company focusing on setting up transparent and honest processes with the team and clients.
+We adore flexibility, freedom and independence, so we have no micromanagement and draining bureaucracy.
 At datarockets, the medium project duration is 12 months.
 With most of the clients, we work for years.
-It means that our main sales goal is not to sign as many contracts as possible (we sign 3-7 new projects a year) but to show our real expertise and build trusting relationships that end up with long-term partnerships.
+It means that our main sales goal is not to sign as many contracts as possible (we sign 3-6 new projects a year) but to show our real expertise and build trusting relationships that end up with long-term partnerships.

+Check out our resources for more information:

-See [case studies](https://datarockets.com/case-studies/) to learn more about the types of projects we work with.
-Check out our [#Career page](https://github.com/datarockets/career) to find out how we work, and the [#Company Codex](https://github.com/datarockets/career#work-as-a-team-with-clients) to see if we share the same values  ;)
+- [Case studies](https://datarockets.com/case-studies/) to learn more about the types of projects we work with.
+- [Company Codex](https://github.com/datarockets/career#work-as-a-team-with-clients) to see if we share the same values.
+- [Career page](https://datarockets.com/career/) to learn more about our culture and processes.

 ## How to apply 💌

-In order to apply send us a message to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
-Also, we are curious about your thoughts on the questions below, please, add your answers to the cover letter.
+To apply, please, send us an email to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
+As an option, you can send your application via our [Career page](https://datarockets.com/career/) on a website.
-- Why do you fit this job?
-- What is the biggest challenge of building trusting relationships with clients remotely?
-What is your experience in it?
-- What things do you consider as most important while presenting the company to a client?

-Due to a big number of applications, we leave a right for us to not consider applications without answers to our questions.
+Due to a big number of applications, the answer may take up to one week.